‘The Vampire Diaries’: Why Isn’t There An Update On Nina Dobrev? Julie Plec Explains The Problem, Reveals Other ‘TVD’ Spoilers

 The Vampire Diaries Season 8 will be airing the second half soon.
 However, there is still no Nina Dobrev.
 Will she ever return to the long-running series before it ends for good?
-That isn’t known yet and fans want answers.
-Recently, executive producer Julie Plec discussed why Nina’s return can’t be confirmed.
+That isn’t known yet, and fans want answers.
+Recently, executive producer Julie Plec discussed why Nina’s return couldn’t be confirmed.
 It turns out there is a specific reason.

 TVD spoilers are ahead.
 Do not continue reading unless you want to know the details.